ibm-cloud-architecture/terraform-openshift4-aws/README.md

 	- 5_iam: define AWS authorities for the masters and workers
 	- 6_bootstrap: main module to provision the bootstrap node and generates OpenShift installation files and resources
 	- 7_control_plane: create master nodes manually (UPI)
-	- 8_postinstall: creates and initiates worker nodes, fixes machine-config operator and creates kubeadmin user
+	- 8_postinstall: defines public DNS for application load balancer (optional)

 	You can also provision all the components in a single terraform main module, to do that, you need to use a terraform.tfvars, that is copied from the terraform.tfvars.example file.
 The variables related to that are: